 Parque Nicolas Salmeron

-The shady park has many centennial trees, as well as fountains and pools, including Fuente de las Peces (the Fountain of the Fishes), which marks the point between the old and new sections at the junction with Calle Real.
-The fountain was designed by Jesus de Perceval in the late 1950s, and feature three huge carved stone fishy creatures.
+Parque Viejo dates from the nineteenth century, after the old defensive city walls and San Luis fort were knocked down.
+The shady park has many centennial trees, as well as fountains and pools, including Fuente de las Peces (Fountain of the Fishes), which marks the point between the old and new sections at the junction with Calle Real.
+The fountain was designed by, Jesus de Perceval, in the late 1950s and features three huge carved stone fish creatures.

-Salmeron himself, who came from Alhama de Almeria, was one of the presidents of the First Republic.
+Salmerón himself, who came from Alhama de Almería, was one of the presidents of the First Republic.
 Previously, the park was dedicated to Alfonso XIII, then Primo de Rivera during the Dictatorship.
-In 1979 Almeria’s green seaside promenade received its current name; you can see a bust of the president at the western end of the park.
+In 1979 Almeria’s green seaside promenade received its current name; you can see a bust of the President at the western end of the park.